Pregnancy care: getting started

 - talk with you about pregnancy care options

 - refer you to the health professionals you want to care for you or the place you want to give birth.

 It’s a good idea to talk with your GP about ‘continuity of care’.
 This is when the same person, or group of people, looks after you through pregnancy, labour and birth.
 Women tend to be happier with their pregnancy care when they have continuity of care.

 It’s important to go to your antenatal appointments right from the start, so your doctor or midwife can check how you and your baby are going.
 This includes following your baby’s growth and watching you both for any health problems or risks.

 Antenatal appointments are also a chance to make decisions about things like tests in pregnancy.
 Some of these appointments and tests need to happen at particular times.

 Our pregnancy tracker takes you through being pregnant week by week and tracks your baby’s growth.
-You can also use Birth Choices to find out more about pregnancy health professionals, birth settings, and pregnancy appointments and tests.

 Staying healthy and well in pregnancy